ThatTilux/CCT-Harmonics-Optimizer/README.md

 ## Overview

-This software is built upon the open-source RAT Library.
-For more information about the RAT Library, visit the [RAT Library website](https://rat-gui.com/library.html).
+This software utilizes the [CCTools](https://github.com/ThatTilux/CCTools) library, which is built on top of the open-source [Project-Rat](https://gitlab.com/Project-Rat) library.

 ## Installation